-4.)
-Assurances
+4. Assurances

-The State of New York Agreement, Appendix A - Standard Clause for all New York State Contracts, and Appendix A-1 WILL BE INCLUDED in the contract that results from this RFP.
+The State of New York Agreement, Appendix A - Standard Clause for all New York State Contracts, and Appendix A-1 - Agency Specific Clauses, Appendix R - Data Security and Privacy Plan Provisions, Appendix S - Parents' Bill of Rights for Data Privacy and Security, and Appendix S-1 - Attachment to Parents' Bill of Rights for Contracts Involving Disclosure of Certain Personally Identifiable Information, WILL BE INCLUDED in the contract that results from this RFP.
 Vendors who are unable to complete or abide by these assurances should not respond to this request.

-The documents listed below are included in 5.)
+The documents listed below are included in 5.
 Submission Documents, which must be signed by the Chief Administrative Officer.
 Please review the terms and conditions.
 Certain documents will become part of the resulting contract that will be executed between the successful bidder and the NYS Education Department.